light-tech/ROS2-On-iOS/README.md

     ln -s $REPO_ROOT/src src
     ```

- 5. It is good to have multiple workspace.
-In the base workspace, build `ament` packages and `source` it.
-Then in the next workspace, add `rcl` and its dependencies and in yet another, add other desired packages such as `rclcpp`.
+ 5. It is good to have multiple workspaces such as
+     - `ament_ws`: move `ament` here, build and `source` it before moving on to
+     - `base_ws`: add `rcl` and its dependencies and once successful
+     - `rclcpp_ws`: add other desired packages such as `rclcpp`.
     This way, one can minimize the amount of packages to rebuild.

-    For `rclcpp`, need to add `class_loader`, `console_bridge_vendor` and `libstatistics_collector`.
-    Added these using `opendiff ros2.repos ros2_min.repos`.

-## Build ROS2 for iOS simulator
+## Build ROS2 core packages for iOS

 Before building, we need to change the line `#include <net/if_arp.h>` in `src/eProsima/Fast-DDS/src/cpp/utils/IPFinder.cpp` into `#include <net/ethernet.h>` according to [this](https://stackoverflow.com/questions/10395041/getting-arp-table-on-iphone-ipad) as the original header is only available in the macOS SDK.